 As we’re driving home, our good friend calls us.
 He’s freaking out, telling us how stressful his life is, how he can’t seem to find any time for exercise, and his beer belly is becoming embarrassing; he’s going on and on about how his girlfriend expects too much from him and how he hates his job and his boss, etc. He has so much going on that we can’t say anything for the first 10 minutes.
 It's as if it's been building for some time now, and here we are.
 What we probably want to say to him is, “well, why don’t you leave her, i mean, you’ve been unhappy for sometime now?
 And you should just look on Craigslist for a new job, or just take a vacation, go to India or something… and about not exercising enough, why don’t you try to get up a little earlier each morning and do some yoga, it helps you know?”
 We could go on and on and on like this.
 Still, seeing we just learned about the Rescuer role, we instead just simply listen and after about 5 minutes we say “wow, it sounds like your having a really hard time today, do you want to join me for a walk later this evening” We don’t try to fix anything, we don’t try to change anything, because we realize we are not in control..so we just bear witness and allow.
 We’ve become the Coach, and after a full morning of practice, we feel excited to work with what comes up next.

 So tell us!
-Tell me some of stories about how you got stuck in any of these roles, or how you’ve transformed them..
+Tell me stories about how you got stuck in any of these roles or transformed them.
 I’d LOVE to hear…